Oort Cloud Ecology -- IV. Exchanging Asteroids: Results

 While the regions in ($a,i$)- and ($a,e$)-space occupied by captured and native asteroids overlap, their statistics differ substantially.
 Captured asteroids typically occupy higher inclinations and eccentricities, as well as wider semi-major axes than the native population.

-Considering FG-type stars, during NGC 1333f runs, the median eccentricity for the captured and native population is $\langle e\rangle=0.56^{+0.21}_{-0.19}$ and $\langle e\rangle=0.23^{+0.23}_{-0.15}$ respectively.
-Both cases have similar values to those found in \citet{2019MNRAS.490...21H}, although the contrast between the occupied regions of native and captured asteroids is more apparent here (see their figure 5).
-We think this difference is due to the inner edge of the primordial debris disk considered here being nearer the host star.
-Consequently, a greater proportion of the native asteroid population is sheltered from the external environment.
+For FG-type stars in the NGC 1333f runs, the median eccentricies of the captured and native population are $\langle e\rangle=0.56^{+0.21}_{-0.19}$ and $\langle e\rangle=0.23^{+0.23}_{-0.15}$, respectively.
+Both cases have values similar to those found in \citet{2019MNRAS.490...21H}, although the contrast between the occupied regions of native and captured asteroids is more apparent here (see their figure 5).
+This difference likely arises because the inner edge of the primordial debris disc considered here being closer the host star.
+Consequently, a larger proportion of the native asteroid population is sheltered from the external environment.

-Systems that never experience close encounters (nearest stellar encounter with distances $\delta r_{\min}>10^{3}$ au) may also host high-$e$, high-$i$ asteroids.
-This results from the internal dynamics, namely via the presence of planets whose gravitational influence helps increase $e$ and $i$ \citep[see also][]{2023MNRAS.523.4801W}.
-While planets can allow for low angular momentum orbits, they can also reduce the population of asteroids whose eccentricity approaches unity, since a massive enough planet and/or one occupying wide orbits will act as an additional channel to eject eccentric asteroids from the system altogether.
+Systems that do not experience close encounters (i.e. with nearest stellar encounter distances $\delta r_{\min}>10^{3}$ au) may also host high-$e$, high-$i$ asteroids.
+This results from internal dynamics, namely the presence of planets whose gravitational influence helps increase $e$ and $i$ \citep[see also][]{2023MNRAS.523.4801W}.
+While planets can allow for low-angular-momentum orbits, they can also reduce the population of asteroids whose eccentricity approaches unity, since sufficiently massive planets and/or those occupying wide orbits act as additional channels that eject eccentric asteroids from the system.

-\section{Inhibiting Oort Cloud Formation in Cluster Environments}
+\section{Inhibiting Oort Cloud formation in cluster environments}